amoe/acceleratedcpp/exercise-notes.md

 ## 13-3

-Add a 'valid' member function to check whether the object holds values.
+> Add a 'valid' member function to check whether the object holds values.

+There is a problem here.

+valid() normally checks to see if homework is empty.
+It doesn't check to see if the `final_grade`, `midterm_grade` members have been initialized.
+As zero is a valid value for these member variables.
+Reading the author's minds, they probably intend for us to make valid() a virtual function, otherwise it wouldn't work for GradStudent.
+But when inside GradStudent, we can only test `thesis`, which is the only part of GradStudent that makes sense to test.
+Arguably though we should also be calling the super method and testing homework vector.